iluwatar/java-design-patterns/private-class-data/README.md

 Real world example

 > Imagine you are cooking a stew for your family for dinner.
-You want to prevent your family members from comsuming the stew by tasting it while you are cooking, otherwise there will be no more stew for dinner later.
+You want to prevent your family members from consuming the stew by tasting it while you are cooking, otherwise there will be no more stew for dinner later.

 In plain words

-> Private class data pattern prevent manipulation of data that is meant to be immutable by seperating the data from methods that use it into a class that maintains the data state.
+> Private class data pattern prevent manipulation of data that is meant to be immutable by separating the data from methods that use it into a class that maintains the data state.

 Wikipedia says